SayedSokar/Udacity-Advanced-Project-evaluate-news-NLP/README.md

 * Workbox

 ## Installation
-Make sure Node and npm are installed from the terminal, and have been updated to the latest versions
+Make sure Node and npm are installed from the terminal, and have been updated to the latest versions.
+Note: I have wasted a lot of time because of that note (updated to the latest versions) specially with node-sass issues, upgraded the node-sass version to be the same as node version. with yarn just run: yarn add node-sass

 ```
 node -v
 npm -v